SALib/SALib/docs/basics.rst

 SALib is an open source library written in Python for performing sensitivity analyses.
-SALib provides a decoupled workflow, meaning it does not require direct interaction with the mathematical or computational model.
+SALib provides a decoupled workflow, meaning it does not directly interface with the mathematical or computational model.
 Instead, SALib is responsible for generating the model inputs, using one of the :code:`sample` functions, and computing the sensitivity indices from the model outputs, using one of the :code:`analyze` functions.
 A typical sensitivity